azdavis/millet/docs/errors.md

 end
 ```

-Explicit type variables sequences are permitted for `val` declarations, but not `val` specifications.
+Some examples of declaration-only syntax:

+- Explicit type variable sequences, as above.
+- `op` and `rec`.
+- Patterns other than `name : ty`.

-To fix, remove the type variable sequence.
+To fix, remove the disallowed syntax.

 ```sml
 (* ok *)